svenbolte/chartscodes/readme.txt

 == Shortcode usage abnd defaults ==
 [wp-timeline]

-	'catname' => '',     // insert slugs of all post types you want, sep by comma, empty for all types 'view' => 'calendar',         // set to calendar to show month calendar instead of timeline leave empty for timeline 'type' => 'post,question,wpdoodle',         // separate type slugs by comma 'items' => 1000,     // Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     // posts per page for pagination 'pics' => 1,         // 1 or 0 - Show images (Category-Image, Post-Thumb or first image in post) 'dateformat' => 'l, d.m.Y H:i',
+  'catname' => '',     		// insert slugs of all post types you want, sep by comma, empty for all types 'type' => 'post,wpdoodle',  // separate type slugs by comma 'items' => 1000,    	 	// Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     		// posts per page for pagination 'view' => 'timeline',     // set to "calendar" for calender display, to "calendar,timeline" for both 'pics' => 1,        		// 1 or 0 - Show images (Category-Image, Post-Thumb or first image in post) 'dateformat' => 'D d.m.Y H:i',

 =====================================================================================================================